RemieJanssen/PhyloX/joss/paper.md

 # Phylogenetic networks

 In the study of the evolutionary history of biological species and languages, it is common to represent putative histories using graphs.
 Traditionally, at least in biology, these graphs were most often trees, such as the well known tree drawn by Charles Darwin in one of his notebooks.
-A tree like this called a phylogenetic tree.
+A tree like this is called a phylogenetic tree.
 In some cases, the evolutionary history includes complex processes like horizontal gene transfer and hybridization.
 These processes cause a *reticulate* (i.e. network-like) structure in the evolutionary history, which requires phylogenetic networks to be used for representing the evolutionary histories.

 A *directed phylogenetic network* (e.g., [@huson2010phylogenetic]) is a directed acyclic graph with four types of nodes:
  - a *root*: an in-degree 0, out-degree 1 node,